Skip to main content

 What is Cell citation style?

-Cell style is used by Cell Press journals (Cell, Molecular Cell, etc.).
-It uses numbered references or author-date depending on the journal.
+Cell style is used by Cell Press journals (Cell, Molecular Cell, Immunity, Neuron, etc.).
+It uses author-date in-text citations with a full reference list at the end.

 Is this generator free?